 This Prize is made possible by generous support from ANZSOG.
 ANZSOG is owned by and works for the governments of Australia and New Zealand to lift the quality of public sector leadership.

 - Call for Nominations

 - Closing Date for Nominations – 5PM Monday 27 June 2022 (Melbourne Time)

-- 2019 (joint award):
+2019 winner (joint award):